ZzSym/Driving-EEG/README.md

 # Driving-EEG

+## Introduction

-This is a tutorial on continuous EEG of driving tasks, including preprocessing, ML analysis and DL modeling.
+This is a repository about decoding continuous EEG of driving tasks, including preprocessing, ML analysis and DL modeling methods

----
+The data I use is multimodal data collected in a virtual driving environment, including EEG with 63 channels, steering wheel angle, location and speed information, etc. This repository is only a preliminary study on continuous EEG decoding.
+The purpose is to try the data fitting effects of various commonly used models.
+Due to the high signal-to-noise ratio of EEG, the results of these models may not be ideal, but these methods and ideas are very important in the data analysis process of BCI.
+Hope this repository is helpful to you.

 ## Todo list